 Pay business expenses with this card, not with your own personal card.
 This not only makes tracking expenses much easier, but it helps you build credit for the business as you use and pay off the card.
 If you can’t qualify for a business card immediately, start with a secured card, which is backed by money you put in the account to guarantee you’ll pay.

 Even if the credit limit is small to start and the time frame is relatively short, asking for a small advance will help you build your credit.
 Pay the bills on time, and after a few transactions, ask to have the limit and/or term increased.
 Success with even one or two vendors will give you positive credit references to build on in the future.

 Apply for a small loan

 Since your goal is to build business credit, a lender that reports to credit bureaus can help boost your ratings.
 Take out a small loan, such as a working capital loan, from such a lender and set aside the money to pay it off on time.
 Accion Opportunity Fund (AOF) is one microlender that reports on-time payments to credit bureaus, helping you build credit.
 AOF provides affordable, flexible capital, and its loans are easier to qualify for than those from other financial institutions.

 The other good news is that you don’t always need a Social Security Number to get a loan.
 Some lenders, like Accion Opportunity Fund, offer loans to individuals with ITINs (Individual Taxpayer Identification Numbers).

 Select your business structure carefully

-The best way to separate your business and personal financial lives is to do it legally.
-Instead of a sole proprietorship, take yourself out of the mix and form a corporation or LLC.
-See our article on the Legal Structure of a Business for the hows and whys.
+One of the best ways to separate your business and personal finances is to do it legally as well as financially.
+Instead of setting up your business as a sole proprietorship, take yourself out of the mix and form a corporation or LLC instead.
+(See our article on the Legal Structure of a Business for the hows and whys.)